desmondho0000/Time-Series-Stock-Price-Prediction/README.md

 # Time-Series-Stock-Price-Prediction

+ABSTRACT
+In this project, we are studying the behaviour of stock market prices using some statistical methods and deep learning method.
+Use time series analysis such as autoregressive integrated moving average ARIMA (p, d, q) model and deep learning such as long short-term memory networks (LSTM) model.
+We discuss the economic crisis problem, and then explain how autoregressive integrated moving average ARIMA (p, d, q) model models and long short-term memory networks (LSTM) model work.
+The forecasting method can help them to reduce the risk.
+The dataset Top Glove Corp Bhd (7113.KL) using in our project.
+Therefore, we will use MAPE (mean absolute percentage error), MSE (Mean Square Error) and RMSE (Root Mean Square Error) to find out which model is suitable model for prediction stock market price.
+We found that accuracy MAPE LSTM 3.1% is lower that ARIMA MSE 50%.
+Therefore, LSTM is more suitable model for prediction stock market price.

 INTRODUCTION

 The fact that the global financial crisis has resulted in a shortage of resources and a broad decrease in stock value is no longer breaking news.
 The stock market is a platform that enables smooth acquisitions and sells of company shares for every sector of business and for